-- Preview Email Newsletter

 Biosimilars Forum Urges Changes to FDA Policies for Enhanced Competition (10)

 WASHINGTON, Jan.
 7 -- The Biosimilars Forum has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration, advocating for necessary reforms in the Biosimilars User Fee Act (BsUFA) ahead of its reauthorization for fiscal years 2028 through 2032.
-The Forum, representing a significant portion of the U.S. biosimilars industry, emphasized the importance of evolving the FDA biosimilars program to enhance market access and availability of lower-c more ST
+The Forum, representing a significant portion of the U.S. biosimilars industry, emphasized the importance of evolving the FDA biosimilars program to enhance market access and availability of lower-cost alternatives for patients.

 Boudicca DX Advocates for Regulatory Revisions to Nucleic Acid-Based Test Systems (10)

 WASHINGTON, Jan.
 7 -- Boudicca DX LLC, a precision medicine consulting firm, has submitted a public comment letter to the U.S. Food and Drug Administration (FDA) expressing strong support for the proposed reclassification of nucleic acid-based test systems.
 This reclassification pertains to the use of these tests in conjunction with corresponding approved oncology therapeutic products.
-Boudicca DX highlights that the changes will greatly alleviate regulatory burdens and costs associated with dev more ST
+Boudicca DX highlights that the changes will greatly alleviate regulatory burdens and costs associated with developing targeted therapeutics that utilize Compani more ST

 Boys & Girls Clubs of America Urges IRS to Support Tax Credit Scholarship Implementation (10)

 WASHINGTON, Jan.
 7 -- Boys & Girls Clubs of America (BGCA) has submitted a public comment letter to the Internal Revenue Service (IRS), urging the agency to adopt regulations that will empower families with multiple educational options through the implementation of the individual tax credit established by the One Big Beautiful Bill Act.
-This initiative, aimed at providing qualified contributions to scholarship granting organizations (SGOs), aligns with BGCA's mission of fostering educational suc more ST
+This initiative, aimed at providing qualified contributions to scholarship granting organizations (SGOs), aligns with BGCA's mission of fostering educational success for youth across the nation.

 Brookings Institution Brown Center Director Valant Highlights Concerns Over Tax-Credit Scholarship Program Discretion (10)

 WASHINGTON, Jan.
 8 -- Jon Valant, director of Brown Center on Education Policy at Brookings Institution, has issued a public comment letter to the Treasury Department and Internal Revenue Service (IRS) expressing concerns regarding the regulatory framework for the Federal tax-credit scholarship program established under the One Big Beautiful Bill Act (OBBBA).
-In the letter, the institution emphasizes that states should maintain sufficient authority to regulate scholarship granting organizations more ST
+In the letter, the institution emphasizes that states should maintain sufficient authority to regulate scholarship granting organizations (SGOs) to prevent various forms of abuse and to pr more ST

 Buckeye Career Center Urges to Include Adult Learners in Workforce Development Initiatives (10)